Lee Jin-ho (tennis)

 Lee Jin-ho is a South Korean former professional tennis player.

 Lee was a men's doubles bronze medalist for South Korea at the 1990 Asian Games in Beijing.
-He also was also a South Korean Ghafar Cup representative.
+He was also a South Korean Ghafar Cup representative.
 While playing on the professional tour he attained a best singles world ranking of 430 and featured as a wildcard in the main draw of the 1990 Korea Open, where he was beaten in the first round by the fourth-seed Kelly Evernden.
 In the domestic tennis competition he competed for the Korean Air team.